abhimanyutiwaribot/CIMS/README.md

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!

-## 📞 Support
-For support, email support@cimsapp.com or join our Slack channel.

 ## 🙏 Acknowledgments
 - Expo team for the amazing mobile development platform
 - Material-UI team for the beautiful components